ibonkonesa/device-monitor-client/README.md

 - src-cordova/package.json: Update name property
 - src-cordova/config.xml: Update widget id attribute

 Finally, in order to access to the realtime database, go to Firebase Project Console and create a web app.
-A config JSON will be created.
-Just place this data at src/pages/index.vue (just below import Firebase line)
+A config variable will be created.
+Just place this data at src/config/env.dev.js

 ## Development